KlugerLab/GeneTrajectory/README.md

 # Gene Trajectory Inference

-GeneTrajectory is a method for inferring gene trajectories in scRNA-seq data, which faciliates understanding of gene dynamics underlying biological processes.
+GeneTrajectory is a method for inferring gene trajectories in scRNA-seq data, which facilitates understanding of gene dynamics underlying biological processes.
 The major workflow of GeneTrajectory comprises the following four main steps:
 * Step 1.
 Build a cell-cell kNN graph in which each cell is connected to its k-nearest neighbors.
 Find the shortest path connecting each pair of cells in the graph and denote its length as the graph distance between cells.
 * Step 2.
 Compute pairwise graph-based Wasserstein distance between gene distributions, which quantifies the minimum cost of transporting the distribution of a given gene into the distribution of another gene in the cell graph.
 * Step 3.
 Generate a low-dimensional representation of genes (using Diffusion Map by default) based on the gene-gene Wasserstein distance matrix.
 Identify gene trajectories in a sequential manner.